nimbus-gateway/cords-mve/README.md

 * [Meta Data Broker](https://github.com/International-Data-Spaces-Association/metadata-broker-open-core), Implementation of an IDS Metadata Broker, which is a registry for IDS Connector self-description documents.
 It is currenly under development by the IDSA community.

 * [CORDS Resource Manager](https://github.com/nimbus-gateway/cords-resource-manager), It is an API provided to manage artifiact from the ML Flow and genearate their semantic descriptions.
 Furthermore it can be used to push artifacts into the IDS connector ecosystem.

+* [ML Semantic Library](https://github.com/nimbus-gateway/cords-semantics-lib), Cords-Semantics is a Python library designed for tagging the artefacts of MLflow runs and generating IDSA-compatible semantic descriptions for artefacts using the ontology provided by CORDS.

 * [MLFlow](https://github.com/mlflow/mlflow), Open source platform for the machine learning lifecycle.
 It can be used to manage the ML workflows and manage the artifacts geneated from every training rounds.